ROAS Calculator

 What is ROAS?

-Understanding Return on Ad Spend — the most important paid-media metric
+Understanding Return on Ad Spend, a key paid-media metric

 ROAS (Return on Ad Spend) measures how much revenue you earn for every dollar spent on advertising.
-It is the single most important KPI for evaluating the efficiency and profitability of your ad campaigns — whether on Google, Facebook, Amazon, or TikTok.
+It is a core KPI for evaluating the efficiency and profitability of your ad campaigns across Google, Facebook, Amazon, TikTok, and other platforms.

 A ROAS of 5x means you earn $5 in revenue for every $1 spent.
 ROAS above 1x means revenue exceeds ad spend; below 1x means you're losing money before even accounting for product costs.